julian-barker/reading-notes/201/class-04.md

 ## CSS Normal Flow and Positioning

-1. Normal flow describes the way an HTML documents contents are layed out without any external styling.
+1. Normal flow describes the way an HTML documents contents are laid out without any external styling.
 2. Inline vs block-level elements:
     - A block level element fills the inline space of its parent element.
 By default, block-level elements appear in the block flow direction, which by default places each block on a new line under the previous block, separated by margins.
     - An inline element is the size of its content.
 Unlike block level elements, you cannot set their width and height.
 By default, inline elements sit next to each other